OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/load.md

 ---
 title: load
-description: This page provides detailed instructions on how to load a stock ticker to perform analysis, complete with usage examples and parameters.
+description: "This page provides detailed instructions on how to load a stock ticker" to perform analysis, complete with usage examples and parameters.
 It also provides information on loading Indian tickers and references to data sources.
 keywords: